-Hilcorp requested, and NMFS proposes, to authorize take, by Level A harassment and Level B harassment, of six species of marine mammals.
-The amount of taking proposed to be authorized is low compared to marine mammal abundance.
+Hilcorp requests, and NMFS authorizes takes, by Level A harassment and Level B harassment, of six species of marine mammals.
+The amount of taking analyzed, and which may be authorized pursuant to these regulations, is low compared to marine mammal abundance.
 Potential impacts of LDPI activities include PTS, TTS, and behavioral changes due to exposure to construction and operation noise.
 The potential for Level A harassment occurs during impact pile driving.
 As discussed in the Potential Effects of the Specified Activity on Marine Mammals and Their Habitat section, PTS is a permanent shift in hearing threshold and the severity of the shift is determined by a myriad of factors.
-Here, we expect cetaceans to incur only a slightly elevated shift in hearing threshold because we do not except them to be close to the source (especially large whales who primarily stay outside the McClure Island group) and that impact pile driving (the source with greatest potential to cause PTS) would only occur for a maximum of 40 minutes per day.
-Therefore, the potential for large threshold shifts in unlikely.
+Here, we expect cetaceans to incur only a slightly elevated shift in hearing threshold because we do not expect them to be close to the source (especially large whales who primarily stay outside the McClure Island group) and impact pile driving (the source with the greatest potential to cause PTS) would only occur for a maximum of 40 minutes per day.
+Therefore, the potential for large threshold shifts is unlikely.
 Further, the frequency range of hearing that may be impaired is limited to the frequency bands of the source.
 Pile driving exhibits energy in lower frequencies.
-While low frequency baleen whales are most susceptible to this, these are the species that are unlikely to come very close to the source.
-Mid-frequency cetaceans and phocids do not have best hearing within these lower frequency bands of pile driving; therefore, the resulting impact of any threshold shift is less likely to impair vital hearing.
+While low-frequency baleen whales are most susceptible to such bands, these are the species that are unlikely to come very close to the source.
+Mid-frequency cetaceans and phocids do not hear best within these lower frequency bands; therefore, the resulting impact of any threshold shift is less likely to impair vital hearing.
 All other noise generated from the project is expected to be low level from activities such as slope-shaping and drilling and not result in PTS.

-Cetaceans are infrequent visitors to Foggy Island Bay with primary habitat use outside of the McClure Islands.
-Any taking within Foggy Island Bay is not expected to impact reproductive or survival activities as the bay is not known to contain critical areas such as rookeries, mating grounds, or other areas of similar significance.
+Cetaceans are infrequent visitors to Foggy Island Bay with their primary habitat lying outside the McClure Islands.
+Any taking within Foggy Island Bay is not expected to impact reproductive or survival activities as the bay is not known to contain such critical areas as rookeries, mating grounds, or other areas of similar significance.
 Some ringed seals do lair in Foggy Island Bay; however, the area impacted by the project is small compared to available habitat.
 Further, to offset impacts to reproductive behaviors by ringed seals (e.g., lairing, pupping), Hilcorp would follow a number of ice road BMPs developed in coordination with NMFS ringed seal experts.
 Hilcorp would also not impact pile drive during the bowhead whale hunt, thereby minimizing impacts to whales during peak migration periods (we note the peak migratory pathway for bowhead whales is well outside the McClure Islands).
-Finally, for reasons described above, the taking of two ringed seals, by mortality, over the course of 5 years is not expected to have impacts on the species' rates of recruitment and
+Finally, for reasons described above, the taking of two ringed seals, by mortality, over the course of 5 years is not expected to have impacts on the species' rates of recruitment and survival.

-In summary and as described above, the following factors primarily support our preliminary determination that the impacts resulting from this activity are
+In summary and as described above, the following factors primarily support our preliminary determination that the impacts resulting from this activity are not expected to adversely affect the species or stock through effects on annual rates of recruitment or survival:

-- not expected to adversely affect the species or stock through effects on annual rates of recruitment or survival: - Only two ringed seals are authorized to be taken by mortality over 5 years; - Any PTS would be of a small degree; - The amount of takes, by harassment, is low compared to population sizes; - The area ensonified by Hilcorp's activities does not provide important areas and is a de minimis subset of habitat used by and available to marine mammals; - Critical behaviors such as lairing and pupping by ringed seals would be avoided and minimized through implementation of ice road BMPs; and - Hilcorp would avoid noisegenerating activities during the bowhead whale hunt; thereby minimizing impact to critical behavior (i.e., migration).
+• Only two ringed seals are authorized to be taken by mortality over 5 years;

+• Any PTS would be of a small degree;

+• The amount of takes, by harassment, is low compared to population sizes;

+• The area ensonified by Hilcorp's activities does not occur in any known important areas for marine mammals and is a de minimis subset of habitat used by and available to marine mammals;

+• Impacts to critical behaviors such as lairing and pupping by ringed seals would be avoided and minimized through implementation of ice road BMPs; and